Skip to Content

 These guys update every single day, which is a big plus for this fishing report.

-Their updates include morning and afternoon fishing reports, which is quite rare if you ask me!
+Their updates include morning and afternoon fishing reports, which is quite rare if you ask me.
+That’s a ton of effort they put into these reports!

 They also publish up-to-date data on the river flow (in cubic meters per second), weather conditions, air temperatures, and times for sunrise and sunset.